Cisco Desk Phone 9800 series

 Leadership Gavin Ivester | Otto Williams

-Cisco’s phones comprise of 100+ million units serving as the backbone of communication around the world in addition to being a $100M/year market.
-The goal is to modernize, evolve & re-define the desk phone.
+Cisco’s phones comprise of 100+ million units serving as the backbone of global communication, in addition to being a $100M/year market where customers are in the middle of the largest IT transformations in history, opening new opportunities.

 If you confuse, you’ll lose

-A decade old portfolio without oversight resulted in a complex, niche in a niche lineup of 30 unique devices that is confusing to customers, ultimately not satisfying the user and their needs.
+A decade old portfolio without oversight resulted in a niche in a niche lineup was optimized to 4 models from 30 unique devices.

 Create a scalable design identity that will work over multiple product sizes.